ShivaPrasadReddyKatta/academic-kickstart/content/post/project_report.md

 image = ""
 caption = ""
 +++
 First things first, let me be honest.
 I’ve absolutely ‘zero’ prior knowledge in coding and I’ve not worked with Android.
 As a matter of fact, I've done my Bachelors in Electronics and Communication Engineering, and I have no idea about programming languages.
 I took this course because it is challenging and that I can learn something new.
-However, the pressure escalated quickly since the remaining courses I took for this semester turned out to be tough as well.<br/><br/>

 When I started this project, it was like Greek and Latin, and I couldn’t figure out anything.
 In fact, I gave up many times.
-Taking help from others and online communities helped me a lot.
-Maintaining a different server for the data set is the hardest part, and I couldn’t achieve this requirement.
-I've managed to learn Python and write code which displays the search results.
-The detailed explanation and references can be found in the readme.md file in my GitHub repository.<br/><br/>

-Building an app was way above my expertise and I couldn't accomplish it.
-Despite the low grade which I'm sure I will get, taking this course actually helped me in learning something new.
-I've learned all the concepts which are given in the notes provided and I'm pretty confident about those topics.
-However, implementing those topics through programming language was the most difficult part, given that I'm new to coding.
+Taking help from others and online communities helped me a lot.<br/><br>

+The aim of this project is to build a movie recommendation engine, however, I was able to accomplish only the phase 1 of this project which is the search engine.